-5.2 Protect Inland and Coastal Wetlands Policies 5 Leader Partners 5.2.1 Require vegetative buffers to wetland and watercourses to filter pollutants from stormwater runoff where appropriate.
-IWWC PZC, STF 5.2.2 Limit clearing and grading of sites so as to minimize the impact on natural drainage patterns.
-PZC IWWC, ADRB, STF Initial T Fasks Leader Partners 5.2.3 Clarify land use regulations regarding buffers from natural resources particularly in residential zones.
+5.2 Protect Inland and Coastal Wetlands Policies Leader Partners 5.2.1 Require vegetative buffers, swales and other appropriate drainage diversion and minimization methods to wetland and watercourses to filter pollutants from stormwater runoff.
+IWWC PZC, STF 5.2.2 Ensure best practices regarding clearing and grading of sites so as to minimize the impact on natural drainage patterns.
+PZC IWWC, ADRB, STF Initial T asks Leader Partners 5.2.3 Clarify land use regulations regarding buffers from natural resources particularly in residential zones.
 PZC DOP

+5.3 Protect Other Natural Resources

+Policies Leader Partners

+5.3.1 Encourage open space developments in order to better preserve natural resources.
+PZC СС

+5.3.2 Minimize wildlife habitat loss through preservation of open space and natural resource areas.
+CC, IWWC, PZC

+Initial Tasks

-5.3 Protect Other Natural Resources Policies Policies Partners 5.3.1 Encourage open space developments in order to better preserve natural resources.
-PZC сс 5.3.2 Minimize wildlife habitat loss through preservation of open space and natural resource areas.
-CC, IWWC, PZC Initial T Fasks Leader Partners 5.3.3 Prepare a Town wide Natural Resource Inventory СС DOP 5.3.4 Develop and adopt buildable land regulations to reduce development pressure on sensitive areas.
-PZC DOP 5.3.5 Amend regulations to prohibit the introduction of invasive species during the site development process.
-PZC IWWC, CC, DOP 5.3.6 Amend regulations to require review of CTDEEP's Natural Diversity Database (NDDB) when land use applications fall under the NDDB area of concern.
-PZC DOP 5.3.7 Amend regulations to prohibit new excavation operations, such as quarries, in Town.
+Initial T asks Leader Partners

+5.3.3 Prepare a town wide Natural Resource Inventory.
+Leader CC Partners DOP

+5.3.6 Amend regulations to require review of CTDEEP's Natural Diversity Database (NDDB) when land use applications fall under the NDDB area of concern.
+DOP 5.3.7 Amend regulations to prohibit new excavation operations, such as quarries, in Town.
 PZC DOP, STF

 Open space contributes to community character and quality of life.
 Stonington is fortunate that a number of open space areas have been preserved in the community.
-However, development in the future may reduce the amount of land we perceive to be "open" today and so the importance of open space is expected to grow in the future.
+However, development in the future may reduce the amount of land we perceive to be "open" today; so the importance of open space is expected to grow in the future.